GeoscienceAustralia/hazimp/user_guide.rst

 Wind Template
 =============
+Given gust information from TCRM and point exposure data the loss associated with each site is calculated using the wind template.
+The wind vulnerability functions That are used are built-in to HazImp.
+They are defined in the GA internal report

 Here is an example wind configuration file, which uses the wind template.::

      #  python hazimp.py -c wind_v1.yaml